Cuisine of the Thirteen Colonies: Effects of the American Revolution

 In 1775, the Continental Congress decreed that no imports would enter the American colonies, nor would any exports move from America to Britain.
 Some historians state that this had a profound effect on the agriculture of America, while others state that there was no effect as the domestic market was strong enough to sustain American agriculturists.
 The dispute lies in the fact that the American economy was highly diverse; there was no standard form of currency, and records were not consistently kept.

 By the declaration of the American Revolution, with George Washington as its military leader, dietary changes had already occurred in America.

 Coffee was quickly becoming the normal hot drink of the colonies and a taste for whiskey had been acquired among many of those who could produce it.
 In fact, in 1774, the first corn was grown in Kentucky specifically for production of American Bourbon whiskey.
 This step may have established this American spirit in American culture, just as the country was going to war with Britain.

 In addition to whiskey coming into favor, a shift began in the consumption of cider over beer.
 Colonists opted to grow less barley as it was easier to ferment apple cider than to brew beer.
 Another reason for this change would have been the lack of imported hops needed to brew beer.

 As the American colonies went to war, they needed soldiers and supplies in large quantities.
 Soldiers needed uniforms and, as all shipping into the colonies had ceased, wool became an integral commodity to the war effort.
 During the Revolution the consumption of mutton ceased almost entirely in many areas, and in Virginia it became illegal to consume except in cases of extreme necessity.

 Game had begun to become scarce in the region east of the Mississippi River.
 This could have been from over-hunting, or the game could have been driven westward as the colonial population increased.
-Fortunately, Irish and Scottish immigrants had been importing cattle into the American colonies during the early part of the 18th century.
+Irish and Scottish immigrants had been importing cattle into the American colonies during the early part of the 18th century.
 Consequently, when game was becoming scarce and mutton had a moratorium placed upon it, cattle were available to take their place as a protein source.